Vectorface/SnappyRouter/docs/handlers/cli_handler.md

 standard shell instead of through a web server like Apache.
 Command line scripts are structured as tasks, which are similar to controllers (task/action pattern).

 Tasks must follow the naming convention `"${NAME}Task"`.
-Actions must follow the naming convention `"${NAME}Action"`.
+Actions do not require any naming convention.
 Actions can (optionally) take an array as an argument which will be populated with any additional command line options passed to the script.

 An example task: